FeanorTheElf/fheanor/examples/bgv_basics/Readme.md

 let dec_x_sqr = ChosenBGVParamType::dec(&P, &C_initial, enc_x_sqr, &sk);
 assert_el_eq!(&P, P.pow(P.clone_el(&x), 2), &dec_x_sqr);
 ```
-Note that the two ciphertext ring parameters to [`he_ring::bgv::BGVCiphertextParams::hom_mul()`] are the ciphertext ring over the current and special RNS base, respectively.
+Note that the two ciphertext ring parameters to [`crate::bgv::BGVCiphertextParams::hom_mul()`] are the ciphertext ring over the current and special RNS base, respectively.
 Since we did not use any special modulus, they can be the same.

 ## Modulus-switching